Nicholas Kristof: Criticism of anti-sweatshop movement

 Nicholas Kristof argues that sweatshops are, if not a good thing, defensible as a way for workers to improve their lives and for impoverished countries to transform themselves into industrial economies.
 In his argument, sweatshops are an unpleasant but necessary stage in industrial development.
 Kristof is critical of the way "well-meaning American university students regularly campaign against sweatshops", particularly the anti-sweatshop movement's strategy of encouraging consumer boycotts against sweatshop-produced imports.
 Kristof and WuDunn counter that the sweatshop model is a primary reason that Taiwan and South Korea, which accepted sweatshops as the price of development, are today modern countries with low rates of infant mortality and high levels of education, but India, which has generally resisted sweatshops, suffers from a high rate of infant mortality.
 Kristof and WuDunn admit that sweatshop labor is grueling and dangerous but argue that it is an improvement over most alternatives in extremely poor countries by providing much-needed jobs and boosting economies.
 They caution that anti-sweatshop boycott campaigns could lead to the closing down of manufacturing and processing plants in places like Africa, where they are needed most.
 "This is not to praise sweatshops", they admit:

 Some managers are brutal in the way they house workers in firetraps, expose children to dangerous chemicals, deny bathroom breaks, demand sexual favors, force people to work double shifts or dismiss anyone who tries to organize a union.
 Agitation for improved safety conditions can be helpful, just as it was in 19th-century Europe.
 But Asian workers would be aghast at the idea of American consumers boycotting certain toys or clothing in protest.
 The simplest way to help the poorest Asians would be to buy more from sweatshops, not less.

 Israeli–Palestinian conflict

 Kristof supports Israeli and US negotiation with Hamas as a means to resolve the Israeli–Palestinian conflict.
-He criticizes Israel for what he views as collective punishment of Gazans and holds that the lack of negotiations only strengthens extremists.
+He criticizes Israel for its collective punishment of Gazans and holds that the lack of negotiations only strengthens extremists.
 He also advocates removing Israeli settlements from Hebron since "the financial cost is mind-boggling, and the diplomatic cost is greater".
 Kristof contrasts "two Israels": an oppressive security state in the Palestinian territories and a "paragon of justice, decency, fairness – and peace", in the work of Israeli human rights activists, journalists, and jurists.